ChristopherA/TokenEthics/docs/README.md

 # ![#TokenEthics Logo](./images/tokenethics_logo.png)

-<div style="border-style: solid; border-width: medium; padding: 5px;"><b>NEWS:</b> We just complete our first virtual salon on Wednesday August 30th — preliminary <a href="https://docs.google.com/document/d/15u8uuMLUPJytfbqkkYf8QTyODPD4LVSEFXxzpWJ_9Mc/edit?usp=sharing">shared notes</a> are available, more results to be posted next week.
+<div style="border-style: solid; border-width: medium; padding: 5px;"><b>NEWS:</b> We just complete our first virtual salon on Wednesday August 30th — <a href="https://docs.google.com/document/d/15u8uuMLUPJytfbqkkYf8QTyODPD4LVSEFXxzpWJ_9Mc/edit?usp=sharing">shared notes</a> are available, more results to be posted next week.
 Consensus of participants was <b>“All ICO white papers should contain (or link to) an ethical code of conduct”</b> (<a href="https://twitter.com/ChristopherA/status/902950402525609984">retweet!</a>)<br/><br/>

-We plan to have another virtual salon in September, timed for Asian & Australian participation.
+We plan to have another virtual salon in late October, timed for Asian & Australian participation.
 Sign up to <a href="http://eepurl.com/cYcb3j">Announcements List</a> for invite!</div>

 ## History of #TokenEthics